 Qualifications for jobs in Luxembourg

-The Luxembourgers hold academic qualifications in high regard and they should be clearly outlined on your CV with copies enclosed with your covering letter for Luxembourg working.
+The Luxembourgers hold academic qualifications in high regard.
+They should be clear on your CV with copies enclosed with your covering letter for Luxembourg working.

 If you want to know more about which diplomas and qualifications are recognised in Luxembourg or would like to have the evaluated, more information can be found at: